Updated on 2026-04-14

 Step 1.
 Connect your iPhone to your PC with a USB cable.
 Launch iTunes and click your iPhone’s icon in iTunes.

 Step 2.
 In the top bar, click File > Add File to Library.
-Locate the converted YouTube Music files and click Open to add them to iTunes.
+Locate the recorded audio files and click Open to add them to iTunes.

 Step 3.
 Tap on the Music tab, choose Sync Music and check Entire music library.
 Hit Apply to start the sync and your files will become available in your iPhone’s library.